Property Management Tips and Tricks

 - What are my tenants’ most common complaints? – Providing a desirable community environment starts with observing tenants most common complaints, or even surveying tenants for their most desired amenity ideas.
 Consider giving tenants a suggestion box or an outlet to provide anonymous feedback about issues they’re having around the community.
 Proactively addressing complaints and suggestions can show current and potential tenants that they are valued and also help you find operational issues you might not have realized were a concern.

 - How can I be better organized? – Even the best time management skills can be challenged by an overflow of jobs and demands.
 Consider scheduling or batching your time instead of knocking things out as they come up.
 There are several apps and services available that can help to streamline processes or organize anything from handling rent payments to accepting packages.

 - What are the recurring design problems or tasks that cause you the most grief? – Each multifamily building or community has its share of issues.
 It may sometimes feel like a revolving door of problems – as soon as one thing is fixed, another problem takes its place.
 That said, many communities have issues that, for one reason or another, seem to pop up regularly.
 This could be anything from package theft problems to complications stemming from a lack of parking.
 Whatever the particular issue, take some time to brainstorm solutions and hopefully grant both you and your tenants some relief.

 Common Problems and Solutions For Property Managers

-A large part of any property manager’s job involves meeting with and screening residents for potential residency.
-Although it may be easier to just accept any person who shows up and wants to sign a lease, your job is to bring in residents who will not only pay their rent promptly but will also be good neighbors to those already living there.
-The ideal tenant will meet the following criteria:
+A large part of any property owner’s job is meeting with and screening a prospective tenant for residency in the community.
+Although it would make the job significantly easier to just accept an application from anyone who shows up and wants to sign a lease, a property owner’s job is to bring in residents who will pay rent promptly and be good neighbors to existing residents.

 - Have a monthly income that is 3 times higher than the rent